egel-lang/egel-lang.github.io/index.md

 numbers) microbenchmark results in anything between 1 min 22 secs on sparc64 to 6 secs on Apple Silicon.

-A REPL and batch mode evaluation is supported.
+A REPL, batch mode, and command mode evaluation is supported.

 The interpreter is in an beta state, ready for shipping.
 The language is fixed and seems to run without problems but libraries are